wanderer-ai/wanderer/packages/wanderer-docs/src/user-guide/understand-the-flow.md

 On our journey we try to explore the whole network of nodes and the paths between them.
 So we will try to hike it completely.
 We call this wandering through the entire structure `graph traversal`.

-If we come across a node on our journey, we will fulfill the task stored there.
+If we come across a node on our journey, we will try to `activate` this node and fulfill the task stored there.
 After that, we will gradually traverse all the edges starting from this node and visit the next nodes.

 We'll go into depth first.
 So we only continue with the next edge when all paths below the previous edge have been traversed.
 We call this hiking strategy `depth first`.